ibexa/documentation-developer/docs/guide/limitations.md

 ### UserGroupLimitation

-A Limitation to specify that only Users with at least one common *direct* User Group with the owner of content get the selected access right.
+Grants access only to Users who have at least one *direct* User Group in common with the owner.

 |                 |                                                                                                |
 |-----------------|------------------------------------------------------------------------------------------------|